SQream/sqream_docs/reference/sql_feature_support.rst

 SQL Feature Checklist
 *********************

-To understand which ANSI SQL and other SQL features SQream DB supports, use the tables below.
+To understand which ANSI SQL and other SQL features SQreamDB supports, use the tables below.

 .. contents:: In this topic:
    :local: